-- Verify that the password is in masked form when entered.
+- Check if the password is in masked form when typed in the password field.

-- Verify if the password can be copy-pasted or not.
+- Check if the password can be copy-pasted or not.

 - Verify that the user is able to login by entering valid credentials and clicking on the ‘Login’ button.

 - Verify that the user is able to login by entering valid credentials and pressing Enter key.

-- Verify that the user is not able to login with an invalid username and password.
+- Check that the user is not able to login with an invalid username and password.

 - Verify that the validation message gets displayed in case the user leaves the username or password field as blank.

-- Verify that the validation message is displayed in the case the user exceeds the character limit of the user name and password fields.
+- Check that the validation message is displayed in the case the user exceeds the character limit of the user name and password fields.

 - Verify that reset button functionality on the login page.
 Clicking on it should clear the textbox’s content.

 - Verify if there is a checkbox with the label “remember password” on the login page.

 - Verify that closing the browser should not log-out an authenticated user.
 Launching the application should lead the user to login state only.

 - Verify that there is a limit on the total number of unsuccessful login attempts.
 So that a user cannot use a brute-force mechanism to try all possible combinations of username-password.

-- Verify that in case of incorrect credentials, a message like “incorrect username or password” should get displayed instead of an exact message pointing to the incorrect field.
-This is because a message like “incorrect password” will help a hacker in knowing that the username is correct and he just needs to try a different combination on the password field only.
+- Verify that in case of incorrect credentials, a message like “incorrect username or password” should get displayed.
+Instead of an exact message pointing to the incorrect field.
+This is because a message like “incorrect password” will help a hacker in knowing that the username is correct.
+In this way, he will just need to try a different combination on the password field only.

 - Verify the login session timeout duration.
 So, that once logged-in a user cannot be authenticated for a life-time.